Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/README.md

 For this tutorial, a number of utilities have been created that you can reuse for your own purposes.

-First, to allow these utilities to be called from anywhere during this tutorial, add this directory in your **_PATH_** but also indicate to `python` that this directory contains some libraries and should be checked during imports.
+First, to allow these utilities to be called from anywhere during this tutorial, add this directory in your ***PATH*** but also indicate to `python` that this directory contains some libraries and should be checked during imports.

 Navigate to the `Utils` directory, and type `source InitPythonPath` to have this directory in your path for Python libraries and executable search path.

 ### GenerateStreams

-This utility will use a library **_GenerationLib.py_** to generate input data suitable for the cases you want to test.
+This utility will use a library ***GenerationLib.py*** to generate input data suitable for the cases you want to test.
 It is called by typing `GenerateStreamsGUI`.
 This displays a GUI in which you can select the appropriate parameters to generate the correct input data files:

 ![missing image](./Images/GenerateStreams.jpg)

 You have access to a number of parameters:

-- _Data Type_: By default, `cint16`, as this is what you use throughout this tutorial.
+* *Data Type*: By default, `cint16`, as this is what you use throughout this tutorial.
-- _PLIO Width_: By default, `64`, as this is the width which is used in this tutorial.
+* *PLIO Width*: By default, `64`, as this is the width which is used in this tutorial.
-- _Number of Phases_: For Super Sampling Rate Filters.
+* *Number of Phases*: For Super Sampling Rate Filters.
-- _Number of Streams_: For the SSR filters using the 2 streams of the AI Engines.
+* *Number of Streams*: For the SSR filters using the 2 streams of the AI Engines.
-- _Number of Samples per Stream per Phase_: Each stream contains a number of samples defined there.
+* *Number of Samples per Stream per Phase*: Each stream contains a number of samples defined there.
-- _Number of Frames_: Simulations are launched for a limited number of Frames.
+* *Number of Frames*: Simulations are launched for a limited number of Frames.
-- _Base of the Filename_: `PhaseIn` by default, which generates the following names:
+* *Base of the Filename*: `PhaseIn` by default, which generates the following names:
-  - Single Stream, Single Phase: `PhaseIn_0.txt`
+  * Single Stream, Single Phase: `PhaseIn_0.txt`
-  - Single Stream, Polyphase: `PhaseIn_0.txt`, `PhaseIn_1.txt`, ...
+  * Single Stream, Polyphase: `PhaseIn_0.txt`, `PhaseIn_1.txt`, ...
-  - Dual streams, Polyphase:  `PhaseIn_0_0.txt`, `PhaseIn_0_0.txt`, `PhaseIn_1_0.txt, `PhaseIn_1_0.txt``, ...
+  * Dual streams, Polyphase:  `PhaseIn_0_0.txt`, `PhaseIn_0_0.txt`, `PhaseIn_1_0.txt`, `PhaseIn_1_0.txt`, ...

 Another possibility is to type `GenerateStreams` with the same parameters.
 If you type `GenerateStreams` without parameters, a usage text is displayed: